kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 60: August 8, 2020

+**Today's Progress**: I finished section 13.
+I coded-along examples and solved another integration test exercise.

+**Thoughts**: I'm just procratinating at this point on doing actual work..
+I know what I mean Kaio get it together!!
+I coded for a hundred of code as always but I do have other things I want/should do!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/29170f0156075d5194d8d3c187d5590992c6b022)

+---

 ### Day 59: August 7, 2020

 **Today's Progress**: I continued working on section 13.
 I wrote my first integration test today and continued learning more about these type of testing using my vidly app.